 You can witness how the artisans have carved each of the rooms in a unique design.
 As you pass across the rooms and the courtyard, the glasswork and the mirror work will surprise you.
 The one thing that fascinates me about these constructions is the details in the artwork and craftsmanship.

 Another attractive feature of the mansion that will surely entice you is the garden and its fountains.
 You will also like visiting the royal chambers of the women, carved with peacocks in a mosaic form of art.

 I would specifically advise visiting Fateh Sagar Lake, one of the prominent places to visit in Udaipur.
 You must know that the lake ranks second among the artificial lakes in the city.

 I was significantly attracted by the sprawling area covered by the lake, comprising of 3 islands.
 The lake was originally constructed in 1687 by Maharana Jai Singh.

 If you are a bird lover, then you will enjoy observing the wide variety of local birds flocking around the lake.
 You can also opt for a boat ride or click on some amazing photos near the lake.
 I recommend watching the sunset near the lake.

 How to reach Udaipur?

-If you are travelling by air, then the nearest airport is at Jaipur.
-You can also avail flights landing at Mumbai or Delhi international airports.
+If you are traveling by air, then the nearest airport is at Jaipur.
+You can also avail of flights landing at Mumbai or Delhi international airports.
 You can hire a cab from the airports to reach Udaipur.

 You will find ample cabs and buses operating throughout the city connecting to the different tourist destinations.